JB395/Bits-to-Target-and-Difficulty/README.md

 ### removeprunedfunds "txid"

 Deletes the specified transaction from the wallet.
-Meant for use with pruned wallets and as a companion to importprunedfunds.
+Meant for use with pruned wallets and as a companion to `importprunedfunds`.
 This will affect wallet balances.
 Qtum-cli returns “null”.

 ```
 removeprunedfunds "535e2bf90fda10c8c8186c4c73ac2861cb19312507b9e4552e78a6148030f19f"